Vegas Happy Hours Team

 The Deal: Half-price everything.
 All cocktails, wine, beer, appetizers.
 No exclusions.

 Why it's legendary: Consistently rated one of America's best happy hours.
-Extensive cocktail menu, oysters, bone marrow, steak tartare—all 50% off.
+Extensive cocktail menu, oysters, bone marrow, steak tartare, all 50% off.

 This is the happy hour people Uber from the Strip to experience.
 Quality rivals fine dining, prices are approachable during the window.

-The catch: It gets packed.
+the catch: It gets packed.
 Arrive right at 5pm or expect to wait.

 Best for: Cocktail enthusiasts, foodies, special occasions, anyone who wants the best happy hour in Vegas.